eformsignen/eformsignen.github.io/help/chapter5.rst

 Datetime
 --------------------

-This component is used for entering a date.
-Clicking the component displays a date selection window where you can select the date you want.
+This field is used for entering a date.
+Clicking the field displays a date selection window where you can select the date you want.

 |image10|

-**Component Properties**
+**Field Properties**

 .. figure:: resources/datetime-component-properties_02.png
-   :alt: Setting Datetime Component Properties
+   :alt: Setting Datetime Field Properties
    :width: 250px

 **① ID**

-Enters the ID of the Datetime component.
-For example, the ID of the component for selecting the vacation start date can be named ‘vacationStartDate’.
+Enters the ID of the Datetime field.
+For example, the ID of the field for selecting the vacation start date can be named ‘vacationStartDate’.

 **② Format**